Residency Program in Livestock Reproduction and Herd Health

 Qualifications Required of Applicants

 The duration of the residency program will be 3 years, with one new resident selected each year.
 Renewal for the second and third years will be contingent upon satisfactory performance.
-The MPVM degree will be awarded upon successful completion of the requirements for the degree and upon completion of the third year.
-Successful completion of the program also confers a Residency Certificate.
+The MPVM degree, if appropriate, will be awarded upon successful completion of the requirements for the degree and upon completion of the third year.
+Successful completion of the program also confers a Residency Certificate of Completion.

-Residents will not be required to pay tuition for the MPVM Program.
+Grant funds may be available to help pay tuition for the MPVM Program.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the residents' duties, therefore, includes timely communication with referring veterinarians and clients.